The Long-Term Consequences of Short-Term Incentives

 56 Pages Posted: 18 Sep 2017 Last revised: 30 Jun 2020

 This paper shows that short-term stock price concerns induce CEOs to take value-reducing actions.
-Vesting equity, our measure of short-term concerns, is positively associated with the probability of a firm repurchasing shares, the amount of shares repurchased, and the probability of the firm announcing a merger and acquisition (M&A).
+Vesting equity, our measure of short-term concerns, is positively associated with the probability of a firm repurchasing shares, the amount of shares repurchased, and the probability of the firm announcing a merger or acquisition (M&A).
 When vesting equity increases, stock returns are more positive in the two quarters surrounding both repurchases and M&A, but more negative in the two years following repurchases and four years following M&A. We show that a potential driver of the negative long-run returns to M&A is subsequent goodwill impairment.
-These results are inconsistent with CEOs buying underpriced stocks or companies to maximize long-run shareholder value, but consistent with these actions being used to boost the short-term stock price and improve the conditions for equity sales.
+These results are inconsistent with CEOs buying underpriced stock or companies to maximize long-run shareholder value, but consistent with these actions being used to boost the short-term stock price and improve the conditions for CEO equity sales.
 Overall, by identifying actions that carry clear value implications, this paper documents the long-term negative consequences of short-term incentives.

 Keywords: Repurchases, M&A, Short-Termism, CEO Incentives, Managerial Myopia, Vesting